 We stopped in Loretta for lottery tickets before beginning our journey to Hopkinsville, KY.

-We were traveling I-24 past the Nissan Stadium Home of the Tennessee Titans around a quarter till eleven.
+We were traveling I-24 past the Nissan Stadium, Home of the Tennessee Titans, around a quarter till eleven.

-Nissan Stadium Home of the Tennessee Titans |
+Nissan Stadium, Home of the Tennessee Titans |

-Kentucky is known for its thoroughbred racing tracks and Kentucky Bourbon Trails and we saw a little of both here.
+Kentucky is known for its thoroughbred racing tracks and Kentucky Bourbon Trails, and we saw a little of both here.

 Horse Racing and Kentucky Bourbon |

-The girl who waited on us was very busy and it seemed to take quite a while to get our food.
+The girl who waited for us was very busy, and it seemed to take quite a while to get our food.

-Cod Fish with chips, coleslaw, and tater sauce the fish was tuff and the breading was not done on the inside, but it did look good.
-When cooked right it is delicious. |
+Cod Fish with chips, coleslaw, and tater sauce The fish was tough, and the breading was not done on the inside, but it did look good.
+When cooked right, it is delicious. |

 The real American Roadhouse Hopkinsville, Ky |